Zowie EC2-B – Review

 The EC series has been a staple of the gaming world (and mainly the CS:GO world, where it’s by far the most commonly used mouse) for some time now and with the B series Zowie has managed to, after a few QC hiccups with the first couple of batches, improve upon that tried and true design by adding the 3360 sensor.

-The major changes in my opinion are the mouse feet (which make the mouse glide faster and more aggressively) and the inclusion of a 3360 sensor.
+The major changes in my opinion are the mouse feet and the inclusion of a 3360 sensor, but you can check out the differences between their.
 The side buttons have had some improvements and the coating has changed (and not for the better), but those changes are rather minor in my opinion.